 |Graphics Cards Used in||Many Graphics Cards from budget, mid-range to high-end e.g. GT 740, GTX 1070, RX 480, etc.||GeForce GTX 1080, GTX 1080 Ti, GTX 1060, Nvidia Titan X (Pascal)||Radeon R9 Fury X, Radeon Pro Duo||Nvidia Tesla P100, Nvidia Quadro GP100, Radeon RX Vega 56, Radeon RX Vega 64, Nvidia Titan V, AMD Radeon VII|

 At the end I would like to say that all these above mentioned memories are made for high performance and are used in high performance hardware including top graphics cards.
 GDDR5 is the oldest of the lot while others are relatively newer.
 HBM2 is certainty the best memory in terms of performance and power consumption but it is very new and is not used in any commercial graphics cards as of now.
-You can expect to see HBM2 memory in the upcoming high-end graphics cards from Nvidia and AMD in 2017.
+You can expect to see use of more HBM2 memory in the upcoming high-end graphics cards from Nvidia and AMD in 2018.
 If you have any queries or suggestions then you can connect with me by leaving a comment below.